 ACT Statewide data includes test records for students who tested on the state-mandated administration dates during their junior year.
 This differs from ACT Graduates data (found under the Graduation dropdown) which includes test records for school year X for students who tested during their sophomore, junior or senior year, and who indicated they would graduate in school year X.

 The ACT® assesses students' academic readiness for college and is the capstone of several assessment products offered by ACT, Inc. The page focuses only on The ACT.
 The exam tests five subject areas – English, Mathematics, Reading, Science, and Writing.
-The Composite score is the whole number average of the subject area scores not including Writing.
-The Combined score (English/Writing) combines a student's performance on the English and the writing test and was not reported after 2014-15.
+The Composite score is the whole number average of the subject area scores not including writing.
+The Combined score (English/writing) combines a student's performance on the English and the writing test and was not reported after 2014-15.
 DPI also calculates an English Language Arts score based on the English, reading and writing scores.
 ACT began providing a STEM score in 2015-16, combining science and mathematics.

 The highest possible score on the exam is 36 for the Composite score, the Combined score and each of the subject scores.
-Prior to 2015-16, the lowest possible score for Writing was 2 and the highest possible score is 12 except for 2015-16 when the score range was 1-36.
+The lowest possible score for writing is 2 and the highest possible score is 12 except for 2015-16 when the score range was 1-36.
 The scores of each subject area are categorized as College Ready or Below College Ready based on benchmark values provided by the ACT.
 No benchmarks are provided for the Composite, Combined, and Writing scores.